yaleman/goatns/README.md

 This list is now [in the book](https://goatns.dotgoat.net/rrtypes.html).

-# With thanks to
+## With thanks to

-- Home by Kiki Rizky from [Noun Project](https://thenounproject.com/browse/icons/term/home/)
+- "Home" by Kiki Rizky from [Noun Project](https://thenounproject.com/browse/icons/term/home/)